graphcommerce-org/graphcommerce/docs/framework/config.md

 Use compare functionality

-#### compareVariant: CHECKBOX | ICON = `ICON`

-By default the compare feature is denoted with a 'compare ICON' (2 arrows facing one another).
-This may be fine for experienced users, but for more clarity it's also possible to present the compare feature as a CHECKBOX accompanied by the 'Compare' label

 #### configurableVariantForSimple: boolean = `false`

 If a simple product is part of a Configurable product page, should the simple product be